Muokkaa

 In general, if you find that facet results are consistently too large, we recommend that you add more filters to give users more options for narrowing the search.

-We recommend the following samples for faceted navigation.
-The samples also include filters, suggestions, and autocomplete.
-These samples use React for the presentation layer.
+We recommend the C#: Add search to web apps for an example of faceted navigation.
+The sample also includes filters, suggestions, and autocomplete.
+It uses JavaScript and React for the presentation layer.